-- Although this year’s registration is free, we have always provided an “Underrepresented Minorities in Biomedical Sciences Scholarship” which waives the registration fee.
-We are committed to continuing this in the future.
+- Continuing to offer out “Underrepresented Minorities in Biomedical Sciences Scholarship” which waives the registration fee.

-- As of 2022, we are expanding our scholarship to include a Travel Award to help underrepresented minority microbiologists attend our meeting.
+- Expanding out scholarship to include a Travel Award to help underrepresented minority microbiologists attend out meeting.
 All proceeds from our online store will go towards furnishing this award for next year.
-You can also support our scholarship by donating here.
-If you or your company wish to sponsor this endeavor, contact us at firstname.lastname@example.org.
+You can also support out scholarship by donating here.
+If your company wishes to sponsor this endeavor, contact us at firstname.lastname@example.org.

 We acknowledge that there is still work to be done to ensure equity, diversity, and representation both at BBM and in the scientific community.
 Below we have provided resources so that you too can participate.
 It is on all of us, especially those of us who have the privilege to speak out, to fight against injustice.
 This message is also an invitation for comments and suggestions from our participants on how the Organizing Committee can practice good allyship as BBM organizers, and ways we can promote BIPOC and underrepresented voices.
 We are here to listen and act together, and to ensure that we all enjoy the same privileges and basic human rights.

 The 2022 BBM Organizing Committee

 Members of our community can take action through some of the following resources: